bhaddacak/bhaddacak.github.io/_pages/cstpage.md

 Although the data of CST are reliable and good in many respects, the collection is not perfect.
 To programmers who make use of the data, several features are needed to be improved and many points are needed to be fixed so that we can make a better reader or search program.
 Moreover, to scholars, it should be an easier way to refer to the texts.
 This is a hard problem because referencing method depends heavily on the structure of the texts.
 Now the old days of PTS referring system have gone and several new systems arise.
 Here we will have another referencing system, which reflects the data we use.

 That is to say, the target users of this collection are researchers and serious learners.
 So, we organize the texts in the way that related works are put together, able to be used at hand.
-And each book in the collection is identified by its name.
+And each book in the collection is mostly identified by its name.
 That is the best approach to Pāli literary studies.
 Moreover, by the motto of this site, *"Buddhists should be able to read Pāli texts by themselves"*, we do not offer any translation here.

 For more information about the structure of the collection, see [CST-Kit](https://github.com/bhaddacak/cst-kit){:target="\_blank"}.